DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Sampling-based TAMP

-In the articulated object manipulation domain described in Sec.~\ref{sec:intro}, we require samplers that 1) perform inverse kinematics, 2) generate stable placement and grasp poses, 3) check collisions, 4) generate desirable door states, and 5) model the contact dynamics of doors.
-When the world is known, samplers 1-4 can be readily engineered through geometric reasoning.
-However, engineering sampler 5 accurately is non-trivial due to the contact-rich nature of the interaction.
-Moreover, when the world is partially observable and we do not {\it a priori} know the geometry of objects, engineering samplers 1-4 themselves is challenging.
+In the articulated object manipulation domain described in Sec.~\ref{sec:intro}, we require samplers to generate values under certain constraints, such as 1) generating stable placement and grasp poses, 2) checking collisions at state $s$, 3) generating desirable door states (open or closed), and 4) modeling the contact dynamics of doors.
+When the world is known, samplers 1-3 can be engineered.
+However, engineering sampler 4 accurately is non-trivial due to the contact-rich nature of the interaction.
+Moreover, when the world is partially observable and we do not {\it a priori} know the geometry of objects, engineering samplers 1-3 themselves is challenging.

-This motivates our approach, where we use diffusion models to learn conditional samplers that represent generative models of action constraints.
-These learned samplers can be incorporated in any sampling-based TAMP system~\cite{garrett2020online}.
-Additionally, we show that learned samplers can be applied to parameters that describe the latent state of unknown objects, and allow the planner to search for plans in the latent space.
-In \tamp{} frameworks that use symbolic predicates as state abstractions, predicate definitions, such as whether a microwave is `open' or `closed', are hard to hand-engineer especially with unknown objects.
-A learned classifier can be used instead, to bias the diffusion sampling in drawing conditional samples that make the predicate \True(see Sec.~\ref{subsec:condsample} for details).
+In our approach, we use diffusion models to learn conditional samplers that represent generative models of action constraints.
+We show that learned samplers can be applied to parameters that describe the latent state of unknown objects, and allow the planner to search for plans in the latent space.
+The diffusion sampling procedure can also be biased towards generating conditional output by having a classifier as guidance.